-SYSTEM SPECIFICATIONS Technology There shall be a combined voice/data system with "VOIP" (Voice Over Internet) Protocol) design.
+SYSTEM EM SPECIFICATIONS Technology There shall be a combined voice/data system with "VOIP" (Voice Over Internet) Protocol) design.
 The school shall have ceiling mounted projectors with media controlled both locally from the teacher's station and with a centralized media system at the head end ("DIVOS system"). • Head equipment to be housed in an MDF with 24 hour environmental control.
 Horizontal cabling shall be Category 6e or contemporary equivalent. • Cable shall be run in corridors to support horizontal cable structure. • Fiber back bone between the MDF and IDF rooms shall be multi-mode type (10GB minimum).
-Fiber optical cable from street to MDF G '4 Make new Data center On the state of t Security Digital video surveillance of exterior/interior areas of the building • Electronic security system with keypad access control installed into the school.
-Design the plan to prevent access to instructional areas of the school when community events take place in assembly areas during non-school hours.
-Motion sensors shall be mounted in corridors.
-Proposed to feture at the angles of deep larger dates related to accept to require the sensors. • Respond to future state and/or federal mandates related to security requirements for elementary facilities.
-Door locks shall be Schlage and integrated with existing SWPS system.
-Phone System A comprehensive, district-integrated phone system (dial-out) will be integrated I none system into technology scope of the project, including hands-free and handle options.
-Install phones in every room of the facility occupied by teachers or students at any given time, including all support and instructional spaces.
-Provide Voice Over "IP" options.
-Public Address The building's public address system is comprehensive and will be addressed as part of the technology component of the project to incorporate internal building communications as well as external communications. • The PA system should be developed in conjunction with the phone, clock, data, voice and DIVOS video distribution system of the school.
+Fiber optical cable from street to MDF ~ .
+Make new Data center Security Digital video surveillance of exterior/interior areas of the building Electronic security system with keypad access control installed into the school. • Design the plan to prevent access to instructional areas of the school when community events take place in assembly areas during non-school hours.
+Motion sensors shall be mounted in corridors. • Respond to future state and/or federal mandates related to security requirements for elementary facilities.
+DI C 4 Door locks shall be Schlage and integrated with existing SWPS system.
+Phone System • A comprehensive, district-integrated phone system (dial-out) will be integrated into technology scope of the project, including hands-free and handle options. • Install phones in every room of the facility occupied by teachers or students at any given time, including all support and instructional spaces.
+Public Address Provide Voice Over "IP" options.
+The lattice of the state of the Public Address • The building's public address system is comprehensive and will be addressed as part of the technology component of the project to incorporate internal building communications as well as external communications.
+The PA system should be developed in conjunction with the phone, clock, data, voice and DIVOS video distribution system of the school.
 Secondary access to security and public address systems will be located in the MDF/Head End Room.
-Clocks • Clocks, similar to the phone system will be integrated into the technology component of the project.
+Clocks Clocks, similar to the phone system will be integrated into the technology component of the project.
 All support and instructional spaces will be included.
-System to have manual override capability in the event that Daylight Saving TO 11 G / Times are adjusted by the Federal Government.
-Plumbing System Plumbing fixtures/system will be designed per current and applicable codes.
-The system will be designed per current and applicable codes. • Fixtures will be self-operating • Plastic piping to be considered for domestic water and heating where possible. • Floor drains in gang toilet areas Fine Duetection Plumbed for full whole building sprinkler system Published in the system in Fire Protection Building will be fully protected by a sprinkler system installed per NFPA 13.
-The string of th Fire Alarm • The building will be protected by a fully addressable analog, manual and Acoustics automatic fire alarm system.
-Acoustics • The building will comply with ANSI S12.60-2002: Acoustical Performance Criteria, Design Requirements and Guidelines for Schools. • Suspended acoustical ceilings and/or acoustical decks will be installed throughout the building.
-Corridor walls should be constructed of glazed concrete masonry units, or materials with a comparable NRC rating, and provide an adequate separation for sound control.
-In specialized areas, such as media centers, appropriate acoustical treatments will be installed.
+System to have manual override capability in the event that Daylight Saving Times are adjusted by the Federal Government.
+Plumbing System Plumbing fixtures/system will be designed per current and applicable codes. • • Fixtures will be self-operating • Plastic piping to be considered for domestic water and heating where possible.
+Floor drains in gang toilet areas Plumbed for full whole building sprinkler system Fire Protection Building will be fully protected by a sprinkler system installed per NFPA 13.
+Fire Alarm The building will be protected by a fully addressable analog, manual and automatic fire alarm system.
+Acoustics The building will comply with ANSI S12.60-2002: Acoustical Performance Criteria, Design Requirements and Guidelines for Schools.
+Suspended acoustical ceilings and/or acoustical decks will be installed throughout the building.
+Corridor walls should be constructed of glazed concrete masonry units, or materials with a comparable NRC rating, and provide an adequate separation for sound control. • In specialized areas, such as media centers, appropriate acoustical treatments will be installed.
 Sound field system will be provided in each classroom.
-Zound Mela of Stem 11m of Provided in onen emphotin

-SYSTEM SPECIFICATIONS Windows/Doors Windows should be high efficiency, non-operational type with low e-glazing. • Emergency egress windows and rated doors will be installed in accordance with applicable codes. • Key fobs, thumb latches, vision panels - review with District and integrate with security section.
-Door locks shall be Schlage and integrated with existing SWPS system.
+SYSTEM SPECIFICATIONS Windows/Doors Windows should be high efficiency, non-operational type with low e-glazing. • Emergency egress windows and rated doors will be installed in accordance with applicable codes. • Key fobs, thumb latches, vision panels - review with District and integrate with security section. • Door locks shall be Schlage and integrated with existing SWPS system.